Mingus Ah Um: Edited and unedited versions

 The original Columbia Records LP release of the album featured edited versions of six of the nine compositions.
 For these tracks, from one to three minutes of the performances were removed, both to meet the playing time constraints of the LP format, and because producer Teo Macero felt the pieces were more effective in edited form.
 Unedited versions of these pieces were first released in 1979, on LP.
 The first widely-available CD edition of the album, 1987's "Columbia Jazz Masterpieces" edition, used the original LP edits.
 The edited version has been reissued on compact disc subsequent to 1987, including a 2019 release by Mobile Fidelity Sound Lab.
 The unedited version of the album was first widely released on compact disc in 1998 as part of the Sony Legacy series, and it too has remained available through additional compact disc reissues.

 Reception

 Mingus Ah Um was one of fifty recordings chosen by the Library of Congress to be added to the National Recording Registry in 2003.
 The album was ranked number 380 of the Top 500 Albums of All-Time by Rolling Stone in 2020.

 50th anniversary reissue

 In 2009, Sony's Legacy Recordings released a special 2-disc 50th Anniversary Edition of Mingus Ah Um.
 In addition to the complete album, the Legacy Edition includes an alternative take of each of three tracks: "Bird Calls" (4:54), "Better Git It In Your Soul" (8:30), and "Jelly Roll" (6:41).
-The Legacy Edition of Mingus Ah Um also includes Mingus Dynasty, its companion album recorded later in 1959 (with unedited versions of five tracks shortened on the original LP release).
+The Legacy Edition of Mingus Ah Um also includes Mingus Dynasty, its companion album recorded later in 1959 (with unedited versions of four tracks - "Slop", "Song With Orange", "Gunslinging Bird", and "Things Ain't What They Used To Be" - shortened on the original LP release, as well as the bonus track "Strollin'").
+These alternate takes were originally released on The Complete 1959 CBS Charles Mingus Sessions on the Mosaic label in 1993.